-Discovered at age 14 in her home state of Colorado, Taylor Hill has skyrocketed to near first-name-only status in the past eight years, walking in several Ralph Lauren runway shows and, now, starring in a new campaign as the face of Ralph Lauren Romance alongside her real-life boyfriend, Michael Stephen Shank.
+Discovered at age 14 in her home state of Colorado, Taylor Hill has skyrocketed to near first-name-only status in the past eight years, walking in several Ralph Lauren runway shows and, now, starring as the face of our newest fragrance, Beyond Romance, alongside her real-life boyfriend, Michael Stephen Shank.
 To celebrate the launch, we sat down with Hill and Shank (and their adorable miniature Labradoodle, Tate) to talk romance, cooking, and why Seinfeld never fails to make them laugh.

 You were just 2 years old when Romance first launched with its iconic Rosa damascena signature.
 What are some of your earliest scent memories?